jhyahav/portfolio/README.md

 [![screenshot of jhyahav's portfolio][product-screenshot]](https://jhyahav.vercel.app/)

 The goal of this project was to create a beautiful, performant, fully responsive and interactive 3D site that showcases my experience and skills while keeping it all short and sweet.
 I created a little solar system, binding the camera to user scrolling to enable realistic movement while panning between sections of my biography.
+The project includes a realistic dying star, a randomly-generated asteroid belt with a wide variety of different features, several planets, and a number of text and image billboards.
+The camera follows a curve, focusing on the relevant element at each stage.
+I made extensive use of custom shaders and Drei's ScrollControls (see <a href="#acknowledgements">Acknowledgements</a>), as well as custom displacement maps.

+### Performance

+Please note that performance may not be ideal on particularly large screens.
+In general, performance tests on various devices yielded good results, but YMMV depending on your GPU.

+### Accessibility

+As mentioned on the site itself, the project (specifically the warp animation after initial landing) includes flashing effects that may not be suitable for users with photosensitive epilepsy.
+Due to the nature of the animation used, the site may also be unsuitable for users with motion sensitivities.
+I plan on improving accessibility using [react-three-a11y](https://github.com/pmndrs/react-three-a11y) in the near future.

-### Built With
+### Built with

 [![Three][three.js]][three-url] [![Next][next.js]][next-url] [![React][react.js]][react-url]